Research fellowships and career development at Queen's

 STFC Ernest Rutherford Fellowships

-The ARC will host applications for the STFC Ernest Rutherford Fellowship scheme.
+The School of Mathematics and Physics will host applications for the STFC Ernest Rutherford Fellowship scheme.
 The School has an allocation of 2 applications from STFC.
-Potential applicants should first contact a member of Academic staff to discuss their interest and submit a brief pre-application to the selection committee that will review requests.
-The deadline for submission of these pre-applications is 4pm Friday 13th August 2021.
+Potential applicants should first contact a member of academic staff to discuss their interest and submit a brief pre-application to the selection committee that will review requests.
+The deadline for submission of these pre-applications is 4pm Friday 29th July 2022.
 Candidates should submit a draft application (1 page of text plus up to 1 page of figures), a supporting CV and a full publication record.
 To submit applications, send PDFs to the ARC Director of Research, Prof. Mihalis Mathioudakis (via email to firstname.lastname@example.org).

 QUB Vice-Chancellor's Illuminate Fellowships

 Queen's Chancellor's Fellowship scheme includes a substantial start-up package plus a clear career pathway to a permanent Senior Lecturer/Reader post at the end of the Fellowship.
 However, the start-up package and career pathway also applies to applicants for prestigious external fellowships (e.g. STFC ERFs, RS URFs).
 Candidates interested in applying for a VC Fellowship and/or STFC ERF, Royal Society URF, UKRI Future Leaders or ERC Grant are encouraged to first make contact with a member of staff at ARC and the Director of Research (Prof Mihalis Mathioudakis) to ensure their research and plans align with our future direction.
 For those candidates we can support, we will assist in gaining University support through the Illuminate Fellowship Scheme.

 The application deadlines will be announced later this year.